Alpine Tips

 A “closed rope system” means that both ends of the rope have a knot of some kind in them.
 It’s best practice to make this the default system for pretty much every climbing situation.

-The closed rope system can take many forms.
+A closed rope system can take many forms.
 Here are a few:

-• A stopper knot in the free end(s) on a rappel or when top rope belaying
+• A stopper knot in the free end(s) on a rappel or when top rope belaying,

-• Your retraced figure 8 tied directly to your harness
+• Your retraced figure 8 tied directly to your harness,

 This is a simple habit that can prevent the end of the rope from ever going through a belay or rappel device, two common causes of climbing accidents.

 Think of closing your rope system with knots the same as wearing a seatbelt when driving.
-Most of the time you're never going to need it, but that one time you do, you're going to be damn glad you had it.
+99.99% of the time you're never going to need it, but that one time you do, you're going to be damn glad you had it.

 And, it's worth mentioning again, pretty much always close the system when rappelling.
-(The exception to this can be a one pitch rappel and you can clearly see the ends of the rope or on the ground.)
+(The exception to this might be a one pitch rappel and you can clearly see the ends of the rope or on the ground.)

 Comments . . .